amitjoy/aspecio/README.md

 ## Debugging Aspecio

 Aspecio provides a service aptly named `Aspecio` that can show you what Aspecio sees at any time:

-* which aspects are present ;
+* which aspects are present
-* what services are woven.
+* what services are woven

 Aspecio provides two Gogo commands to get the same information in the Gogo shell, `aspect:aspects` and `aspect:woven`.